 This post was the first in a series of linked blog-posts about the need for anthropology to directly address gun control and gun violence.
 The series includes:

-- The Gun Control Podcast – Bringing Sanity to Gun Violence (December 2015) attempts to summarize this issue as mass shootings continue.
+- The Gun Control Podcast – Bringing Sanity to Gun Violence (December 2015) attempted to summarize this issue as mass shootings continued.

-- Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscores how “shoddy anthropology” contributes to gun control inertia.
+- Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscored how “shoddy anthropology” contributed to gun control inertia.

-- Anthropology, Gun Reform, American Anthropological Association (January 2013) followed on the December 2012 round-up, thanking the AAA for a statement on gun violence.
+- Anthropology, Gun Reform, American Anthropological Association (January 2013) followed on the December 2012 round-up, thanking the American Anthropological Association for a statement on gun violence.

 - Gun Violence Anthropology: AAA and the NRA (December 26, 2012) was a round-up of anthropologists writing on gun control after Newtown.
 I also pleaded for a gun violence statement from the American Anthropological Association.

-- Semi-Automatic Anthropology: Yes, the guns really do matter (December 19, 2012) revisited this post on Gun Culture, making the case that this was a simple issue for anthropologists to address.
+- Semi-Automatic Anthropology: Yes, the guns really do matter (December 19, 2012) revisited the post on Gun Culture, making the case that this was a simple issue for anthropologists to address.